giannoul/ci-load-test-challenge/README.md

 ### K6
 For the load testing part we utilize [k6](https://k6.io/docs/).
 It is a simple, yet powerful, load testing tool that exports the required metrics/results.

+### Helm
+We use Helm in order to install components that need too much configuration if we go to the Kustomization way.
+So, metrics-server and kube-prometheus are installed using Helm charts nad with just some cli settings to avoid lengthy `values.yaml` files.